Empirical Quantum Advantage in Constrained Optimization from Encoded Unitary Designs

 On the computational basis \(x\mapsto X=(x_{i,a})\)\footnote{We write a computational-basis string $x\in\{0,1\}^{n^{2}}$ in matrix form $X=(x_{i,a})$ only to make the block structure explicit.
 One may simply treat $x$ itself as the $n\times n$ assignment matrix with entries $x_{i,a}$.
 The reshape $x\mapsto X$ merely clarifies the row/column one–hot constraints and the cyclic pairwise objective $H_{\mathrm{obj}}(x)=\sum_{i,a,b} C_{ab}\,x_{i,a}x_{i+1,b}$, which naturally refer to this matrix structure.} and the \emph{objective} is the cyclic pairwise cost between consecutive positions:

 Feasibility is enforced by quadratic \emph{penalties} for row/column sums,

 optionally augmented by linear forbids (e.g., disallowing self-loops or precluded edges).
 The \emph{double one-hot} constraints enforce a permutation of the visited locations.
+The first term in Eq~\ref{eq:tsp-pen} is now redundant and can be dropped.
 The \emph{cost Hamiltonian} is \(H_C=H_{\mathrm{pen}}+H_{\mathrm{obj}}\), which is diagonal in the computational basis and fits our kernel requirements in Def \ref{def:kernel-requirement}.
 See \cite{Lucas2014Ising} for detailed QUBO derivations and discussions.
-The normalized block--XY mixer preserves the one-hot subspace on each block, while the diagonal phase \(e^{-i\gamma H_C}\) entangles \emph{across} blocks through the objective and penalty couplings in \eqref{eq:tsp-obj} and \eqref{eq:tsp-pen} as required by our CE--QAOA kernel.